 It can be tempting to do what you’ve likely done countless times in your child’s life: step in and solve the problem for them.
 While there are certainly times in their life when that’s a good thing, it’s important to allow your child to take the helm.

-On the flip side, avoid being completely hands-off.
+On the flip side, you don’t necessarily want to be completely hands-off.
 You know your child, possibly better than they know themselves.
-If they’re prone to procrastination or might have a hard time talking about their strengths in an essay, take the opportunity to give them some guidance and gentle reminders.
+If they’re prone to procrastination or might have a hard time talking about their strengths in an essay, you may want to take the opportunity to give them some guidance and gentle reminders.

 While the ultimate goal is to get all their applications in on time, it’s important to remember that the process can be overwhelming.
 Your child is making some big decisions about their future and may need someone with whom they can talk things through.